 Archive - News Article

-Today will be mostly sunny with a high near 91.
-Winds will be breezy and from the south-southeast at 15 to 25 mph, with gusts as high as 30 mph.
+Today will be mostly sunny with a high near 94.
+Winds will be from the southeast around 10 mph.

 Visit weather.gov to learn more.